Meet the Team

 Front Desk Staff

 Lori, a graduate of Catherine Scott Secretarial School, has been a member of the ADS team for 24 years.
 Lori grew up with a several family members and friends who have disabilities - which made this a natural and rewarding field for her to enter.
-She began learning ASL in the 1980s for a friend who was going deaf and loved it.
+She began learning ASL in the 1980s for a friend who was going deaf, and loved being able to communicate in a new way, with more people.
 Her husband is Deaf-Blind and attended Harper before starting his own business.
 After serving as a department secretary for salespeople for twelve years, Lori started working for a psychosocial rehabilitation organization; her eyes opened to non-profit and she never looked back.

 Samantha Almeida Ortega

 Samy has gained her secretarial experience by working in K-12 institutions around the Palatine area.
-She moved from her country Ecuador on 2019 to pursue her higher education.
+She moved from her country, Ecuador, in 2019 to pursue her higher education.
 Currently, Samy is a full-time student at the University of Illinois in Chicago where she focused on Political Science, but is now changing her major to Social Work.
-Outside of work, She enjoys spending time with her daughter ad her grandmother, reading and exploring new restaurants.
+Outside of work, She enjoys spending time with her daughter and her grandmother, reading and exploring new restaurants.

 When Sara first set foot on the campus of Western Maryland College in 1998 she didn't know she'd begin a life-long journey into the Deaf Community.
 An American Sign Language interpreter for twenty years, Sara has worked in a variety of settings before coming to Harper.
 Sara also holds a Master's degree in Organizational Management.
 As a member of the Gamma Sigma Sigma service sorority, volunteerism has always been important to Sara and she continues to serve in various volunteer roles.